 Tour Guide Docent: These docents provide tours to visiting groups, highlighting

 aspects of the Botanical Gardens history, special plants and plant collections.
 A general knowledge of botany, plant families, environmental requirements for specific plants and a willingness to continue to learn about the plant collections are essential.
 Training will be provided for beginning tour guide docents.

 Hands-on Docent: These docents provide hands-on experiences to school groups that tour the Botanical Gardens.
 We offer a variety of lessons for student groups of all ages.
 Training to conduct the lesson activities will be provided.

 Volunteers may choose either or both areas of docent work.
 Beginning volunteers will be paired with experienced docents in a shadowing program until they are comfortable teaching on their own.

-Facilities volunteers assist with special projects using skills such as simple carpentry, electrical, maintenance, painting, grounds management, janitorial assistance and special event setup.
+Facilities volunteers assist with special projects using skills such as simple carpentry, maintenance, painting, grounds management, janitorial assistance and special event setup.

 Administrative support volunteers assist with clerical and organizational duties such as data entry, mass mailings, photocopying, and other clerical tasks.
 Computer knowledge is a must.